NelsonPHC/IN-hotels/APIDOC.md

   - If something else goes wrong on the server, returns an error with the message: `Something went wrong.
 Please try again later.`

-## Get hotel data matching a given hotel ID
+## Get hotel data by a given hotel ID

 **Request Format:** /hotels/:hid